jaydenshah/pathfinding/README.md

+# Pathfinding
-Python implementation of dijkstra's algorithm using pygame
+This is a Python implementation of dijkstra's algorithm using pygame.

-Controls
+## Controls

 Left click to create walls